AdnaneKhan/Gato-X/README.md

 Gato-X accompanies the **BlackHat USA 2024 talk: Self-Hosted GitHub CI/CD Runners: Continuous Integration, Continuous Destruction** and the **DEF CON 32 talk Grand Theft Actions: Abusing Self-Hosted GitHub Runners** at scale.

-Gato-X is a powerful tool and should only be used for ethical security research.
+**Gato-X is a powerful tool and should only be used for ethical security research purposes.**

 If scanning repositories, then the `search` and `enumerate` modes are safe to run.
 They will perform no mutable operations and only perform read requests.
 As of writing, enumeration will not generate any audit log events.

-The `attack` moodes should only be used against repositories you are authorized to test against.

 ## New Features